b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 ```

 It appears to work as expected (to confirm it read from @fig:ch07biomassCor2
-values on Y-axis for the following values on X-axis: [6.0, 10, 12]).
+values on Y-axis for the following values on X-axis: [6.0, 10, 12]
+using the dashed line for `plantA`).

 OK, and now imagine you intend to introduce `plantA` into a [botanic
 garden](https://en.wikipedia.org/wiki/Botanical_garden) and you want it to grow
 well and fast.
-The function `getPrecictedY` tells us that if pour 35 [L] of
+The function `getPrecictedY` tells us that if you pour 35 [L] of
 water to a field with `plantA` then on average you should get 42 [kg] of the
 biomass.
 Unfortunately after you applied the treatment it turned out the biomass
 actually dropped to 10 [kg] from the field.
 What happened?
 Reality.
 Most likely